dbrugne/donut/README.md

 **Tasks**

+- Bouncer
-- [ ] Add new socket.io-redis (https://github.com/Automattic/socket.io/issues/1630)
+- [ ] Add bouncer when i'm clicking on a chat link and not authenticated:
+- [ ] Should be redirected to profile /!#room/AutismeLPPAD => /room/AutismeLPPAD
+- [ ] On profile page if I click on join should pesist request URL and redirect me after login
+- [ ] Signup success redirect to chat interface (or persisted URL)

+- History
+- [ ] User disconnected still appear in room
+- [ ] View room history even events where i was offline

-  - [ ] On connect/disconnect/join/leave maintain redis user set for each room
+- [ ] Add notification to owner/op when a user enter in room
+- [ ] Add a feature to post on Facebook to invite users
-  - [ ] On connect/disconnect maintain redis user set
+- [ ] Add email to notify of user connection
-  - [ ] Implement user count on room card on chat home
+- [ ] Bug: some user left in room users list
-  - [ ] Implement user count on room profile (drawer and pages)
+- [ ] Restore user count on room cards on homepage and profile drawer
-  - [ ] Implement current user list on room profile (drawer and pages)
+- [ ] Sort room card by user count on homepage
-  - [ ] Implement user online status on user profile (drawer)
+- [ ] Add mentions in room (highlight room user in messages)
-- [ ] Deploy on a strong infrastructure
+- [ ] Type notification when someone type something in input

 ## v1.1 : minimal features against competitors